marcelatuler/SmartContractsLecture/SignatureVerifierTutorial.md

 ### Step 1: Deploy the Contract

 1. **Compile the Contract**: In Remix, open the "Solidity Compiler" tab and click "Compile VerifySig.sol" to compile your contract.
 2. **Deploy the Contract**: Switch to the "Deploy & Run Transactions" tab.
-Ensure that "Injected Web3" or "JavaScript VM" is selected as the environment.
-Click "Deploy" to deploy your contract onto the blockchain or the JavaScript VM.
+Ensure that "Remix VM" is selected as the environment.
+Click "Deploy" to deploy your contract onto the blockchain.

 ### Step 2: Add a Member

 1. **Add Member Function**: After deploying, you'll see the contract under "Deployed Contracts".
 Find the `addMember` function input box.